AlexMitchellMus/patchform/log.md

 [ PROJECT ROADMAP ]

 [ V 0.1 ] Core Application & Basic Editor:
 * Platform:
       * SDL3 standalone application for MS Windows
 * Engine:
     * Event's with data pool (linked list of data atoms for RT safe transmutation)
+    * Feedback loops (audio buffer sent to next cycle of graph)
+    * Type in object names in canvas editor
 * Basic Functionality:
     * Save, Load, and Save-as for patches
     * Basic undo/redo support
 * Editing Essentials:
     * Simple set of objects
     * Copy/Paste functionality (using JSON as the interchange format)
     * DnD to make new objects
     * All object params to be saved in patch
 * User Interface:
     * Central nested popup window for settings / about
     * Theme support
     * Initial Plugin View
     * Non-modal open/save system dialog
+    * Tabbed editor (Load multiple patches) - not split-view
 * I/O Capabilities:
     * MIDI in/out
     * Audio in/out
     * Multichannel Audio in/out

 [ V 0.2 ]
 * Make cross-platform: macOS, Linux, Windows

 [ V 0.3 ]
 * CLAP plugin port

-[ V 0.4 ]
-        * Type in object names in canvas editor
-        * Feedback loops (audio buffer sent to next cycle of graph)
-        * Per-patch state (sample-rate & buffer-size)

-[ v 0.5 ]
+[ v 0.4 ]
 * Sub-patches
 * Patch Abstractions

+[ V 0.5 ]
+* Compiled Abstractions

 [ V 0.6 ]
-        * Tabbed editor (Load multiple patches) - not split-view
+* Per-patch state (sample-rate & buffer-size)

 [ V 0.7 ]
-        * Compiled Abstractions
+* Refine plugin support (parameters etc)

 [ V 0.8 ]
 * Support more plugin formats via CLAP wrapper

 [ V 0.9 ]
-        * Refine plugin support (parameters etc)
+* Bug fixes, fix what is needed for release

 [UI TODO]

-*        Ping (Bang object) doesn't register mouse button down sometimes - (intermittent)
+* [x] Ping (Bang object) doesn't register mouse button down sometimes - (intermittent)
-* [DONE] correctly delete - make a system to have a focused component, currently using the clicked component (which is not the same)
+* [x] correctly delete - make a system to have a focused component, currently using the clicked component (which is not the same)
-* [DONE] scale / position canvas - make a way for the canvas to have a viewport - per component scaling
+* [x] scale / position canvas - make a way for the canvas to have a viewport - per component scaling
-*        scrollbars - needed for canavs and side panels etc
+* [ ] scrollbars - needed for canavs and side panels etc
-* [DONE] Icons - simple icons to start with
+* [x] Icons - simple icons to start with
-* [DONE] Load patch etc
+* [x] Load patch etc
-*        Desktop scale etc
+* [ ] Desktop scale etc
-*        Text entry (for object/nodes mainly)
+* [ ] Text entry (for object/nodes mainly)
+* [ ] Undo / Redo
+* [ ] Theme system
+* [ ] Canvas inside viewport
+* [ ] Plugin view
-*        Selected connections via lasso
+* [ ] Selected connections via lasso
+* [x] Select multiple objects
-*        Select multiple objects/connections with shift-click
+* [ ] Select multiple connections with shift-click
-* [DONE] Basic focus system (We need to think more about this - what it means to gain focus?
+* [x] Basic focus system (We need to think more about this - what it means to gain focus?
 We still need to hover scroll components- but they wont have focus??)
     -- MAYBE??
   * We use a temporary focus system.
   * When there is a scroll event, we look at the current component's ancestors, and find who wants focus
   * If we don't find who wants focus we do nothing.
     * We also have an assignable focus system, which is what happens on mouse down - or when components request it.

-[DSP TODO]
+[ENGINE TODO]
-*        Improve oscillator for Triangle and Square.
+* [ ] Improve oscillator for Triangle and Square.
 We need to use eblep (but with custom setup for each waveform)
-*        Square oscillator needs to be able to change duty cycle, need to allow for this... wavetables?
+* [ ] Square oscillator needs to be able to change duty cycle, need to allow for this... wavetables?